volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 Enable management access on internet with default VIP.

+### Advertise On Sli

+Enable on Site local inside network, default VIP will be used.

 ### Advertise On Sli Vip

 Enable on Site local inside network, default VIP will be used.